lucasnetau/reactphp-http-browser-curl/README.md

 # reactphp-http-browser-curl
-Implementation of an Async HTTP client using CURL and Fibers.
+Implementation of an Async HTTP client using CURL.

 *** NOTE *** This is a work in progress, GET requests work however other HTTP verbs have not yet been implemented.